 The battle for a person's soul is a constant war on many levels.
 The people involved are ministers, preachers, scholars, experts, archeologists, historians, prayer warriors, educators, and ordinary Christian people who provide different ways of bringing the message of salvation through Jesus Christ.
-The tools we have are Bibles, books, reading materials, colleges, universities, missions, donations, churches, multimedia, sound systems, and more.
+The tools we have are Bibles, books, reading materials, conservative Christian colleges, universities, missions, donations, churches, multimedia, sound systems, and more.

-Christians are taught in the sufficiency of scriptures20.
+Many Christians are taught in the sufficiency of scriptures 20.
 Many believe that the Bible is the inspired word of God and never question it.
-Some of the knowledge in the Bible is still teaching us today.
-It is only now that we are learning how relevant it is for all Christians and Jews.
+Some of the knowledge in the Bible is still teaching us.
+It is only now that we are learning how relevant the preservation of the details of the First Temple scriptures are for all Christians and Jews today.